Need Help? Give us a call.

 Maybe not, but it’s the same situation as ever when you’re starting a hardware store.

-You’ll need to register your business with the secretary of state, obtain a tax identification number from the IRS, and open business bank accounts.
+You’ll need to register your business with your secretary of state, apply for a business tax identification number (also known as an employer identification number, or EIN) from the IRS, and open a business bank account.

 Establish revolving lines of credit with your hardware distributors as well as with your financiers, if you have them, whether they are traditional banks or online lenders.